pone-software/strawb_package/docs/ONC_Readme.md

 - STRAW - `Neutrino Project Mooring 02 (Blue)`
 - STRAWb - `Neutrino Project Mooring 03`

 After you clicked on a module, click on `Select this data source` (window on the map), and finally a list with data-products appears.
-For more infromations on how to progress, check out the [Oceans 2.0 wiki](https://wiki.oceannetworks.ca/display/O2KB).
+For more information on how to progress, check out the [Oceans 2.0 wiki](https://wiki.oceannetworks.ca/display/O2KB).